KevinVitale/Shelley/README.md

 #### Example

-To make a JSON request, use `JSONRequest`, for instance:
+To make a JSON request, use `JSONRequest`.
+Here's an example:

 ```swift
 // Edit the `baseURL`